Dotrar/dotrar.github.io/_posts/2022-01-30-oil-painting.markdown

 - Do I actively enjoy doing it?

 I'll update this post later with more information (and photos) when they come.

+### How quickly can I jump into it

+Kind of not quickly; The setup and packdown times are rather large, and it's difficult to just "leave the paint lying about" as birds or other things can get into it.
+There is perhaps better methods of storage for the intermediate process: when I'm juggling between painting and work for instance, but at the moment that seems a little out of reach.

+There's probably half an hour to setup, hour to paint, and hour to pack down; leading to a large chunk of time being used in the day to day; If we had a bit more space and I could leave a corner of the apartment to "the painting area" with no birds or similar getting into it, it could probably work out alright.
+But there's definitely a balance to be had when trying to factor in space and time.